kmcelwee/fsi-web-scraping-seminar/seminar-1/json-and-csv.md

 Value", meaning literally each value in row is separated by a comma.
 Another popular format is TSV or "Tab Separated Value".
 It's the same as a CSV, but just separates values by tabs.
 This is especially useful when there are a lot of commas in your data.
-Here's what a CSV looks like, (Fortune 100 companies and their Twitter handles):
+Here's what a CSV looks like (Fortune 100 companies and their Twitter handles):

 ```